 Bulimia Treatment Levels Explained

-Your treatment program should be tailored to meet your needs as an individual.
-No program is right for every person at every stage.
+Your treatment program should be tailored to meet your individual needs.
+No program is right for every person or even for the same person at every stage of recovery.

-Your treatment team will find the best setting for your care based on the following:
+Your treatment team will find the best care setting for you based on some of these factors:4

 - Symptom severity